Why check first

-Toronto expanded its Basement Flooding Protection Subsidy Program in 2026.
+Toronto expanded its Basement Flooding Protection Subsidy Program for eligible work completed on or after November 12, 2025.
 Use this before hiring for backwater valves, sump pumps, backup power, plumbing assessment, or capping work.

 Toronto's 2026 subsidy expansion increases the value of proper contractor documentation.